For exchange students

 There are courses open for incoming master students in political science/comparative politics or equivalent programs.
 Each course is 10 ECTS.
 MA courses in English are only availible in the spring semester.

-Spring 2019 we will offer three MA-courses in English:
+Spring 2021 we offer these MA-courses in English:

 If you are a student from the Scandinavian countries you may also follow the MA-courses in Norwegian language, these can be found in the study plan.